Akilan1999/fitnfunpro/exampleSite/content/english/blog/new-hugo-post.md

 ---
 title: New Hugo Post
-bg_image: images/background/page-title.jpg
+bg_image: ''
 date: 2018-09-23T11:35:34.000+06:00
-description: This is meta description
+description: 'Covid Health Guidelines '
-author: Mark Dinn
+author: Katja M
-image: images/blog/blog-1.jpg
+image: ''
 categories:
-- Investment
+- Covid19
-tags:
+tags: []
-- Business
-- Marketing
-- Revenue
 type: post

 ---
-We are trying our best to keep all advise up to date, but rules keep on changing and different countries have different regulation.
-Please do check in your country and with your airline for details.
+**We are trying our best to keep all advise up to date, but rules keep on changing and different countries have different regulation.
+Please do check in your country and with your airline for details.**

 Traveling to Dubai 1.
 Ensure you meet entry visa requirements to visit the UAE. can check if you need a visa here.